pengfei99/PySparkCommonFunc/notebooks/pyspark/advance/S03_Spark_submit/README.md

 We can use deploy-mode **cluster**, the spark-driver can run inside the cluster.

+> You will see an **AM(ApplicationMaster)** container created.
+For more details, visit this page https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/WritingYarnApplications.html

 ## How to submit a job via spark submit